abrennec/sose20_cc2/readme.md

 - to explore object-orientation and realtime development with C++
 - to get familiar with using a software development kits

+Moreover, the course will present different techniques and technologies of graphics, image and audio processing.
+They will gradually be incorporated into the artistic programming exercises.

 openFrameworks is comprised of a huge body of example projects as well as additional functionality (ofxAddons) that we will explore during the course.

 We will get to know the overarching topic of the course **interaction and interfaces** in larger and smaller projects.
-As an artistic starting point, we will deal with topics such as poetry, imagery or music and develop a digital representation and/or interpretation using openFrameworks.
+As an artistic starting point, we will deal with imagery or music and develop a digital representation and/or interpretation using openFrameworks.

 ## Method of Instruction

 This course will start as an online course which requires an increased amount of personal work and participation in the development of problem solutions.
 You will have to work through materials and assignments on your own.
 There will be slots for discussions twice a week.
 Make sure that you are prepared when bringing your questions to those slots.

-Make use of the Github team as well as openFrameworks forum when you are stuck and post your questions there.
-This term, we have to work together as a group more than usually and everyone is invited to help out.
+Make use of the **Github team** as well as openFrameworks forum when you are stuck and post your questions there.
+If you cannot find a solution, get in touch with your tutors.

-On Mondays, new learning material and assignments will be published.
+On **Mondays**, new learning material and assignments will be published.
 We will meet online to check-in briefly and discuss open questions.

-On Wednesdays, we will have a check-in meeting for questions.
+On **Wednesdays**, we will have a check-in meeting for questions.
 All assignments will be given a dedicated deadline.
 In general, please upload any code assignments to the assignment's folder on GitHub and put your research solutions to the GitHub Wiki.

 You will work in groups of two.
-Every group has to do a little research on one artistic and on one technical topic and share it with the class in one of the meetings and on the Wiki.
+Every group has to present the homework assignments alternately and share it with the class in one of the meetings and on the Wiki.
 At the end of the lecture, a final exercise will be assigned that will be an individually chosen task.

 ## Syllabus

 1. Introduction, Technical Setup, and Build Process (2)
-2. ofApp and C++ Development Basics (1)
+2. C++ development basics: Building a first ofApp (1)
-3. Object-oriented Programming Concepts with C++ (2)
+3. Object-oriented Programming Concepts with C++: Animated objects (2)
-4. Image Represenations (2)
+4. Image represenations (2)
-5. Memory Management (2)
+5. Memory management and user interaction (2)
-6. Interactive Sound Objects (2)
+6. Audio processing and interactive sound objects (2)
 7. OpenCV (2)
 8. Final Exercise (2)
 9. Final Exercise (1)